Iran official upbeat over nuclear talks, top delegate cautious

 Washington withdrew from the deal in 2018, prompting Iran to steadily overstep the accord’s limits on its nuclear programme designed to make it harder to develop an atomic bomb - an ambition Tehran denies.

-Last week, Iranian President Hassan Rouhani said sanctions on oil, shipping, petrochemicals, insurance and the central bank had been dealt with in the talks, though European diplomats said success was not guaranteed and very difficult issues remained.
+Last week, Iranian President Hassan Rouhani said sanctions on oil, shipping, petrochemicals, insurance and the central bank had been addressed in the talks, though European diplomats said success was not guaranteed and very difficult issues remained.

 U.S. sanctions are likely to be a major issue in campaigning for Iran's presidential election on June 18.

-State TV reported on Tuesday that Iran's election watchdog had approved the candidacy of hardline judiciary chief Ebrahim Raisi in the election.
+State TV reported on Tuesday that Iran's election watchdog had approved the candidacy of just seven hopefuls, barring most prominent moderate rivals of hardline judiciary chief Ebrahim Raisi in the election.
 Hardliners say Washington cannot be trusted to respect any nuclear accord.

 ((dubai.newsroom@thomsonreuters.com;))